Access Log Exports to S3

 2. If using an existing bucket, pick a prefix for the Cloudsmith logs to go into, such as cloudsmith-logs.
 This is configured in the next step and configured on our side in tandem.

-4. Create a new IAM Role for "Another AWS account", with the same name as determined in the previous step, and specify 884446598447 as the Account ID, tick "Require external ID", and then specify the External ID that we provided to you.
+6. Create a new IAM Role for "Another AWS account", with the same name as determined in step 4, and specify 884446598447 as the Account ID, tick "Require external ID", and then specify the External ID that we provided to you.

 {